ranseier86/DayZ-FooBarLand/README.md

-# DayZ-FooBarLand
+# DayZ-Rheingau
-Tutorial for DayZ mapping
+github for DayZ-Rheingau for e.g. tracking issues.
+Check out https://www.dayz-rheingau.de/ to get the map.
+Also some tutorials for DayZ mapping

 https://discord.gg/rguhT6HHD7